AlexKomanov/playwright-tutorials/README.md

-# Getting Started with Create React App
+# Learn Playwright Site

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project contains the url [Learn Playwright](https://playwright-tutorials.web.app/).

-## Available Scripts
+## Available Sections

 In the project directory, you can run: